SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 ![ep_createSchema](img/ep_createSchema.webp)

-Positive
-: We have now created a new payload schema and the schema has automatically been added to our event.
+✅ We have now created a new payload schema and the schema has automatically been added to our event.

 ![ep_createEventWithSchema](img/ep_createEventWithSchema.webp)

-Go ahead and click _Save_ to complete the creation of our _RideAverageUpdate_ event.
+✅ Go ahead and click _Save_ to complete the creation of our _RideAverageUpdate_ event.

 ### Update _RideDropoffProcessor_ to publish _RideAverageUpdate_ Events
 Now that we've created our _RideAverageUpdate_ event and defined it's payload we need to update the _RideDropoffProcessor_ to publish it.